Mobiasson/mrt-portfolio/frontend/README.md

 ## frontend

-Start frontend by navigating to the frontend folder and run "npm start".
+Start frontend by navigating to the frontend folder and run "npm start".git